Moya/Moya/docs/Testing.md

 - A `.networkError(NSError)` where `NSError` is the error occurred when sending the request or retrieving a response.
  Useful to test for any network errors: Timeouts, reachability issues, etc.

-For example, the following code create a provider to stub with *inmediate* `401` responses:
+For example, the following code creates a provider to stub with *immediate* `401` responses:

 ```swift
 let customEndpointClosure = { (target: APIService) -> Endpoint<APIService> in